M. Scott Hull

 The Art Institute of Las Vegas

 Produce a reel so filled with the “Wow Factor” that the company or team you are desiring to work for must hire you.
-M. Scott Hull , Lead Instructor , The Art Institute of Las Vegas
+M. Scott Hull , Lead Instructor, Media Arts , The Art Institute of Las Vegas

 Was there a defining moment when you knew you were destined to become a creative professional?

 It was the day I picked up a crayon at the age of 5 and started drawing with my father.
 We drew owls.
 He was my inspiration and my support, he always supported me.
 So, from that point on all I did was create, in some form or another.
 I started taking several art classes focusing on traditional mediums.
 This took up my weekends and chances to surf with my friends.
 So, you can imagine that sometimes I just wanted to quit or just complain.
 Yet, I stuck it out … because it was my passion.